jaspector

 Monday–Friday, 8:30 a.m.–5:00 p.m.

-Typical inspection sequence: Required inspections: foundation, framing, mechanical systems, electrical systems, plumbing systems, insulation, and final inspection.
+Typical sequence: Required inspections: foundation, framing, mechanical systems, electrical systems, plumbing systems, insulation, and final inspection.

 Building permits are required for new structures, additions, alterations, attached decks or porches, elevated structures (over 30 inches), and structures exceeding 200 square feet.

-Typical processing time is 5-10 business days for residential; 10-30 business days for commercial projects..
+Building permit processing times in unincorporated Jerome County, ID typically run 5-10 business days for residential; 10-30 business days for commercial projects..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Jerome County, ID.
 The following work is generally exempt: Minor repairs; Detached accessory structures 200 square feet or less (if not attached); Fences under certain height requirements; Sheds under 120 square feet; Agricultural buildings (require Zoning Permit and AG Siting Permit only).
 Note: Contact Jerome County Building Department to confirm whether specific projects qualify for exemptions.
 Zoning compliance required for all work.
+When in doubt, confirm with the local building department before starting work.